 #3 Watch out for pod start times

 Whether your application is a standard application, serverless or follows micro-services architecture, you always need to watch out for pod start times.
-Managed K8s platforms promise pod availability around 2 seconds but that’s far from reality when it comes getting your application container up and running - total time (including pod availability, pulling docker image, booting the application etc.) can be minutes before you can expect your application to be available.
+Managed K8s platforms promise pod availability around 2 seconds but that’s far from reality when it comes to getting your application container up and running - total time (including pod availability, pulling docker image, booting the application etc.) can be minutes before you can expect your application to be available.

 Steps involved in pod booting - courtesy Colt McAnlis